lupino3/101-linq-samples-core/README.md

 package them in a repo that makes it easy to run them.

 **NOTE**: I am not the author of the examples.
-I am just repackaging the existing samples to make sure they work under .NET Core and Visual Studio Code.
+I am just repackaging the existing samples to make sure they work under .NET Core and Visual Studio Code and changing them as little as possible to make them work.

+# Changes

+The `.cs` files are the original files from the MSDN site.
+The changes can be found in those files by looking for the `--- CHANGE ---` marker in comments.

+All the `.csproj` files have been generated from scratch with the `dotnet` CLI.

+Here is a high-level summary of changes to the `.cs` files:

+  * the `customers.xml` file is embedded into each project as an `EmbeddedResource`;
+  * all sample methods are executed rather than just some of them.

+# How to run the examples

 TODO: add instructions to execute each example for each platform (Windows, Linux).